SpocWiki/_public/schema.org/predicate/Relations/has/has_access_mode_sufficient.md

 A list of single or combined accessModes that are sufficient to understand all the intellectual content of a resource.

-Values should be drawn from the &lt;a href="https://www.w3.org/2021/a11y-discov-vocab/latest/#accessModeSufficient-vocabulary"&gt;approved vocabulary&lt;/a&gt;.
+Values should be drawn from the [approved vocabulary](https://www.w3.org/2021/a11y-discov-vocab/latest/#accessModeSufficient-vocabulary).

 Relation describes that:
 [ #has_/domain  :: CreativeWork ]